Cautionary tales on heating-rate prescriptions in kilonovae: Modelling and impact of heating-rate

-In Fig.~\ref{fig:opticallcs}, we show two representative two component kilonova model magnitudes at $\unit[40]{Mpc}$.
+In Fig.~\ref{fig:opticallcs}, we show three representative two component kilonova model magnitudes at $\unit[40]{Mpc}$.
 Here the difference is only due to the heating-rate prescription, with the old prescription~\citep{korobkin12a} shown as dashed curves while the solid curve is the updated prescription~\citep{rosswog24a}.
-For all three models we fix the ejecta masses of each component to $0.02$ and $0.04~M_{\odot}$, and floor temperatures to $2500$ and $1000$ K, respectively to isolate the impact of the heating rate.
-The blue and green curves show two component ejecta's with electron fractions of $0.4$, $0.23$, and $0.25$ and $0.1$, while the red curves show both components for an electron fraction of $0.4$.
-For the ejecta velocities, we fix the first component velocity to $0.25~c$ for all curves, while the second component velocities are $0.1$, $0.15$, and $0.2~c$, for the blue, green, and red curves, respectively.
-These curves demonstrate the significant impact of the heating-rate prescription, not only in changing the magnitude at peak by up to $0.5$ mag, but also the temporal evolution of the lightcurve.
-In general, the previous prescription produces brighter kilonovae at peak, but the late-time evolution is generally faster, although the parameters for the red curve indicate the new prescription is brighter, with a significant deviation post $\approx \unit[5]{d}$, entirely due to the differences in input heating rate.
+For all three models we fix the ejecta masses of each component to $0.02$ and $0.04~M_{\odot}$, and floor temperatures to $1500$ and $500$ K, respectively to isolate the impact of the heating rate.
+The blue and green curves show two component ejecta with electron fractions of $0.35$, $0.05$, and $0.25$ and $0.1$, while the red curves show both components for an electron fraction of $0.4$.
+For the ejecta velocities, we fix the first component velocity to $0.05$c for the blue and red curves, and $0.25~c$ for the green curve, while the second component velocities are $0.1$c, $0.05$c, and $0.15$c, for the blue, green, and red curves, respectively.
+The red curves demonstrate the significant impact of the heating-rate prescription, not only in changing the magnitude at peak by up to $1$ mag, but also the temporal evolution of the lightcurve, in particular the decline rate.
+In general, across a broad range of parameters, we find that the previous prescription produces brighter kilonovae at peak, but the late-time evolution is generally faster, although the parameters for the green curve indicate the new prescription is brighter.